kwaters3/README-Generator/README.md

-# README generator
+# README Generator

    [![License](https://img.shields.io/badge/License-MIT-turquoise.svg)](https://opensource.org/licenses/MIT)

  ## Description
-   The README generator creates a professional README for a new project by using node.js and npm.
-The user is prompted with questions, requesting information /input to use in the output of the generated README file.
+   The README generator creates a professional README for a new project by using a command-line application that accepts user input such as node.js and npm.
+The user is prompted with questions, requesting information/input to use in the output of the generated README file.

  ## Table of Contents
    * [Description](#description)